Skip to content

 St. Andrew’s Church is another famous church located in Kyiv.
 It can be found in Podil, one of the oldest neighbourhoods in Kyiv.

-The church was built by the famous Russian architect Bartolomeo Rastrelli during the reign of Catherine the Great, and it was built on a high hill for all the people to see.
+The famous Russian architect Bartolomeo Rastrelli built the church during the reign of Catherine the Great on a high hill for all to see.
 Inside, you will find many collections of paintings and much more to discover and explore.

 National Opera and Ballet of Ukraine

-It has held many concerts and events, such as Swan Lake or the Nutcracker.
-Before and after the performance, you can grab something delicious to eat in the restaurants just outside the opera, and there is a beautiful waterfall sculpture outside as well.
+It has hosted many concerts and events, such as Swan Lake and the Nutcracker.
+Before and after the performance, you can grab something delicious to eat in the restaurants just outside the opera, and there is also a beautiful waterfall sculpture outside.

-The Dnipro National Historic Museum was established in 1848 by Andre Fayer.
-It contains more than 260,000 pieces from the Stone Age until World War II.
+The Dnipro National Historic Museum, established in 1848 by Andre Fayer, contains more than 260,000 pieces from the Stone Age to World War II.

-Many archaeological discoveries are displayed in the museum, including local, Egyptian, or Greek antiquities, coins, and many valuable things.
-For tourists, the museum is open every day from 10 AM to 5 PM except for Mondays, and it is closed on the last Friday of every month.
+The museum displays many archaeological discoveries, including local, Egyptian, or Greek antiquities, coins, and valuables.
+It is open to tourists every day from 10 AM to 5 PM except Mondays and is closed on the last Friday of every month.

 Park of Maxim Gorky